KeithMadison/detect_mgp_implementation/README.md

 - **Circular Feature:** I define a circular feature as any structure or demarcation in an image that is qualitatively precisely circular.
 This excludes items like pencil-drawn circles highlighting numbers, as well as characters such as "0" or "O." MGP sites are a subset of these circular features.
 - **True Positive/Negative:** A true positive is a **cropped image** of a circular feature.
 A true negative is **a map** that was returned containing no identifiable circular features.
 - **False Positive/Negative:** A false positive, accordingly, is a cropped image containing no identifiable circular feature.
 A false negative is a map which was returned and which contains at least one identifiable circular feature.

+Notice that these definitions differ from those used in the J. Tollefson et al. paper.
+The reasons are twofold: firstly, this pre-processing step is not intended to identify MGP sites; secondly, I was unable to identify a reasonably sized subset of the Sanborn dataset containing a sufficient number of identifiable MGP sites for meaningful evaluation.

 The performance of the Contour and Hough methods were evaluated using standard classification metrics derived from their respective confusion matrices.
 These results highlight the differences in accuracy, precision, recall, and overall effectiveness between the two approaches.
 It should be noted that I am somewhat unfamiliar with the Hough algorithm, and it is quite possible that an improved parameter configuration should yield more promising results.